Electric Kiss

 "Electric Kiss" is a song by South Korean–Chinese boy band Exo, released on January 31, 2018, as the lead single of their first Japanese album Countdown.

 Release and composition

 Tamar Hermann from Billboard described "Electric Kiss" as a song with "thumping beats and funky synths [that] propel the single's melody, laying out a tempo-jumping playground for Exo's vocals and raps as the track builds into its propulsive chorus".
 The song was released on January 31 with the album.

 Music video

-A short version of the "Electric Kiss" music video was released on December 5, 2017 by S.M.
-Entertainment.
+A short version of the "Electric Kiss" music video was released on December 5, 2017 by SM Entertainment.
 The accompanying dance practice video was released on January 12, 2018.
 It features Exo trapped in mirrored rooms and glass tanks, sitting on piles of discarded objects or roaming empty buildings.

 The music video was broadcast on the big screen of Yunika Vision at Seibu Shinjuku Station from January 29 until February 4, 2018.